Counting atypical black hole microstates from entanglement wedges: Summary and Discussions

 \subsection{Atypical microstate counting for black holes}

-Although it has long been known that one can find $e^{S_{BH}}$ black hole microstates from string theory since \cite{SV96}, less knowledge is known about the atypical state counting.
+Although it has long been known that one can find sufficiently many black hole microstates from string theory to match the leading order of the Bekenstein-Hawking entropy since \cite{SV96}, less knowledge is known about the atypical state counting.
 One of the most successful atypical microstate counting from string theory is that of superstrata.
 Superstrata \cite{BGRSW15,Shigemori19} are horizonless geometries which are solutions of supergravity and describe microstates of the D1-D5-P black hole.
 These geometries deviate from the black hole and cap off smoothly.
 In this sense, the Ryu-Takayanagi surface in it would look very similar to the blue surface shown in the right of figure \ref{fig:BH}.
 This suggests superstrata are likely to be explicit examples of disentangled states.
 However, so far, only about $O\left(\exp\left[S_{BH}^{3/4}\right]\right)$ superstrata have been found.
-This is parametrically smaller than our lower bound of disentangled states $\exp\left[S_{BH}(1-o(1))\right]$.
+This is parametrically smaller than our lower bound of disentangled states which is sufficient to recover the Bekenstein-Hawking entropy.
 Although not every disentangled state is guaranteed to have a geometrical dual, this comparison is expected to give hints to atypical microstate counting in string theory.